 On the other hand, if God saves men by "faith only," then "no other...thing...besides" one's faith is necessary.
 This dogma not only eliminates all other obligations toward God; it also eliminates God's grace.
-When pressed, many who profess to believe in salvation by "faith only" agree that sinners must actually do more than merely believe (e.g., repent of their sins).
+When pressed, many who profess to believe in salvation by "faith only" agree that sinners must do more than merely believe (e.g., repent of their sins).
 The moment they allow the necessity of even one element involved in salvation besides faith, they have destroyed their "faith only" contention.
 If salvation is by "faith only," it cannot be by "grace only," and vice versa.

 What about "Scripture only"?
 This statement is correct, and if one respects it, he will abandon both "grace only" and "faith only" creeds.
-"Scripture only" repeatedly teaches that we are saved by grace (Rom.
+Scripture only repeatedly teaches that we are saved by grace (Rom.
 3: 24; Eph.
 2:5, 8; Tit.
 2:11; 3:7 et al.), but never by "grace only."
-"Scripture only" also teaches repeatedly that we are saved by faith (John 3:16; Rom.
+Scripture only also teaches repeatedly that we are saved by faith (John 3:16; Rom.
 3:28; 5:1; Gal.
 2:16; Eph.
 2:8; et al.), but never by "faith only."
-Salvation by faith includes belief in God's grace through His Son and obedience to Him (Heb.
+Salvation by faith includes belief in God's grace through His Son and obedience (i.e., works) to Him (Heb.
 5:9).
 The Bible explicitly opposes the "faith only" doctrine: "By works a man is justified, and not only by faith" (Jam.
-2:24; Emph. added).

-"Scripture only" demands removal of only after grace and faith.
+2:24; emph.
+DM).
+Scripture only demands removal of only after grace and faith.
 Sinners are saved "by grace through faith" (Eph.
 2:8).

 [Note: I wrote this article for and it appeared in the Denton Record-Chronicle, Denton, TX, October 9, 2009].
-Attribution: From thescripturecache.com; Dub McClish, owner and administrator
+Attribution: From thescripturecache.com; Dub McClish, owner, curator, and administration